THUFU7/THUFU7/README.md

 - 👋 Hi, I’m @THUFU7
+- I am a Systems Developer with experience in PHP Yii2 framework.
+Building interactive website which offer solutions to clients.
 - 👀 I’m interested in Mobile Development for both Android and iOS
 - 🌱 I’m currently learning Kotlin and UX design
 - 💞️ I’m looking to collaborate on Mobile Development specifically Android development using Kotlin to learn more